White ribbon: Anti-violence against women and gender justice movement

 After the École Polytechnique massacre on December 6, 1989, where 14 women were killed by an anti-feminist, a movement formed in Canada involving men wearing the white ribbon to signify opposition to violence against women.

 The White Ribbon Campaign (WRC) appeared in 1991 in relation to this movement and became one of the largest men's anti-violence programs in the world.
-Started by activists, such as Michael Kaufman and Toronto politicians like the late New Democratic Party leader Jack Layton, it has now spread to over 57 countries around the world.
+Started by activists such as Michael Kaufman and Toronto politicians like the late New Democratic Party leader Jack Layton, it has now spread to over 57 countries around the world.
 It is now an international effort of men and boys working to end violence against women.
 Its basic principle is the importance of men and boys speaking out against all forms of violence against women.
 For that purpose, members of the WRC offer a variety of presentations and workshops on violence.
 In Canada, the campaign is run from November 25 (the International Day for the Eradication of Violence Against Women) until December 6, Canada's National Day of Remembrance and Action on Violence Against Women.
-Other countries support 16 Days of Activism from November 25 until December 10 but campaigns can occur at any time of the year.
+Other countries support 16 Days of Activism from November 25 until December 10, but campaigns can occur at any time of the year.

 In 2014, A Voice for Men launched whiteribbon.org as a counter to the White Ribbon campaign.
 Accused of "hijacking" White Ribbon, the site was harshly criticized by Todd Minerson, executive director of The White Ribbon Campaign, who described it as "a copycat campaign articulating their archaic views and denials about the realities of gender-based violence".
 According to the site, its purpose is to present the view that domestic violence is "not a gendered problem".
-The site is used to display, according to Cosmopolitan magazine, "anti-feminist propaganda".
+According to Cosmopolitan magazine, the site is used to display "anti-feminist propaganda".